Will Voluntary Disclosure Protect Against IRS Criminal Prosecution

 Extent of Offshore Assets for Voluntary Disclosure

-At Golding & Golding, we specialize exclusively in offshore tax matters.
-The more offshore assets a Taxpayer has, the higher the likelihood one of the foreign financial institutions will report the Taxpayer to the US Government.
+In general, the more offshore assets a Taxpayer has, the higher the likelihood one of the foreign financial institutions will report the Taxpayer to the U.S. Government.
 If the IRS learns about the noncompliance prior to the applicant making a submission — they lose the right to submit to the program.

 Civil Tax Fraud has No Statute of Limitations

-In addition to Criminal Prosecution, the IRS can also pursue a civil fraud investigation and willful FBAR penalties which can far exceed the penalties issued under VDP — and can include additional years’ worth of penalties.
-With VDP, the Taxpayer can limit the offshore non-compliance to the 6-years.
+In addition to criminal prosecution, the IRS can also pursue a civil fraud investigation and willful FBAR penalties which can exceed the penalties issued under VDP.
+With IRS Voluntary Disclosure, the IRS limits limit the offshore non-compliance to the 6-years.

 Golding & Golding: About Our International Tax Law Firm